-Paola Buitrago leads the Artificial Intelligence and Big Data group at the Pittsburgh Supercomputing Center, which is a joint effort of Carnegie Mellon University and the University of Pittsburgh.
-Her group is focused on advancing and supporting the convergence of High Performance Computing (HPC), Artificial Intelligence (AI) and Big Data.
-Paola initiated a new platform for AI research on emerging hardware and software technologies, enabling development of advanced algorithms and modeling approaches.
-She is also leading PSC’s Big Data-as-a-Service (BDaaS) initiative, through which Internet-scale datasets are being integrated with supercomputing resources for cross-cutting research communities.
+Paola A. Buitrago leads the Artificial Intelligence and Big Data (AIBD) group at the Pittsburgh Supercomputing Center.
+The AIBD group is focused on advancing and supporting the convergence of High Performance Computing (HPC), Artificial Intelligence (AI) and Big Data for open science.
+Buitrago oversees a set of projects for AI research on emerging hardware and software technologies, enabling development of advanced algorithms and modeling approaches.
+Buitrago is the PI and Project Director of the NSF-funded Neocortex supercomputer which features innovative AI-specialized hardware.
+Buitrago also serves as Co-PI and Associate Director for Data Science for the NSF-funded Bridges-2 system and supports PSC’s Big Data-as-a-Service (BDaaS) initiative, through which Internet-scale datasets are being integrated with supercomputing resources for cross-cutting research communities.

-Paola’s diverse background includes research in deep learning, large scale data, and workflow management for high energy physics experiments at the Fermi National Accelerator Laboratory.
-Paola developed courses in machine learning, simulation, and optimization at her university.
-She is passionate about education in technology and launched an education-focused start-up.
+Buitrago’s diverse background includes academic undergraduate and graduate studies in Machine Learning, Chemical Engineering, and Systems and Computing Engineering.
+It also includes research in deep learning, large scale data, and workflow management for high energy physics international collaborations at the Fermi National Accelerator Laboratory in Batavia, IL.
+Buitrago also developed courses in machine learning, simulation, and optimization at the university level.
+Passionate about education in technology, Buitrago has experience launching and running an education-focused start-up.

 Buitrago’s research interests lie at the intersection of HPC and AI for optimization of complex systems including biological and computing environments.